circle-sphere/circle-sphere/README.md

 To be specific, I make corp Credit Rating System(CRS) and consult major banks about it.

 I'm majoring in **Statistics** and Consumer Science in SungKyunKwan University(SKKU) in Seoul, S.Korea.
 Plus, I have studied Computer Science since 2018.
-I'm interested in not only Statistical Analytics but also Machine Learning or XAI, and have applied them to my past project.
+I'm interested in not only statistical analytics but also Machine Learning or XAI, and have applied them to my past project.
 Recently, I'm studying how to apply Nerual Network to tabular data efficiently.